-- 12.1.
+- 13.1.
 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 12.2.
-Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day. - 12.3.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 13.2.
+Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day. - 13.3.
 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
-School should be notified by the parents/carers regarding whom they have authorised for this task. - 12.4.
-Pupils who leave school after in school clubs are led out to parents/carers or an authorised adult on the playground/field and collected from there.
-Pupils who leave Orchard club are led to the front door by club staff and collected by the parent/carer or by an authorised adult. - 12.5.
+School should be notified by the parents/carers regarding whom they have authorised for this task.
+Any pupil leaving site will be signed out on the electronic inventry system. - 13.4.
+Pupils attending breakfast club are delivered to their class teachers via club staff. - 13.5.
 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

-13. Prevent Duty
+14. Prevent Duty

-- We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 13.2.
-All school staff and governors have completed Prevent training. - 13.3.
-We have in place and monitor appropriate web filtering systems. - 13.4.
+- 14.1.
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 14.2.
+All school staff and governors have completed Prevent training and we have training logs to evidence this.

+- 14.3.
+We have in place and monitor appropriate web filtering systems. - 14.4.
 The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)

-14. Online Safety
+17. Online Safety